Contractor Insurance

 Get a custom contractors liability insurance quote designed to protect your specific type of construction or trade.

-Zensurance - General Contractor
+Zensurance - General Contractor Insurance

 Partnerships with over 50 leading Canadian insurance providers

-Independent Contractor
+Canadian Contractor

 Liability insurance for contractors

 As a contractor, managing risk is inherent to your business, so it only makes sense that you have a robust risk management strategy in place for yours.
 At Zensurance, we know what makes your business unique.
-With over fifty partners, we’ve helped thousands of contractors protect their businesses with flexible insurance policies customized to meet their specific needs.
+With over fifty partners, we’ve helped thousands of contractors protect their businesses with flexible contractor insurance policies customized to meet their specific needs.

 Comprehensive coverage that can withstand multiple projects, managing employees, and general business liability risks is critical to running a thriving construction business.